Weddings A H

 To many this happy culmination of a romance that started with school children may come as a surprise, but, to the contracting parties it was a realization of hopes and plans.
 Rev. Hall, in a short but very impressive ceremony, bound these two for life.

-By way of passing we may mention the statement made at our office by Editor Harigel: "He followed in the footsteps of his father, thirty-one years ago I came over and took from the prairie city the daughter of one of your respected townsmen, Mr. A. F. Rose"
+By way of passing we may mention the statement made at our office by Editor Harigel: "He followed in the footsteps of his father, thirty-one years ago I came over and took from the prairie city the daughter of one of your respected townsmen, Mr. A. F. Rose"Alter returning from their honeymoon, the couple will make their home in LaGrange for the present, Benjamin having accepted the position of reporter on the Journal.

 The Mercury wishes the young couple a long, happy and prosperous future.

-Weimar Mercury, January 9, 1931
+Weimar Mercury, January 9, 1931Harris & Strahan

-At 7:30 o’clock last Saturday evening, at the home of the Methodist pastor, and witnessed by Miss Bess Harris, Messrs.
+At 7:30 oclock last Saturday evening, at the home of the Methodist pastor, and witnessed by Miss Bess Harris, Messrs.
 John Guynn and Howard Strahan, occurred the wedding of Mr. Grady Harris and Miss Ollie Strahan, both popular young people of Eagle Lake, Rev. J..
 E. Lovett, the Methodist minister, officiating.
 Owing to bereavement in the family of the bride, the wedding was a very quiet one.
 The HEADLIGHT extends congratulations and best wishes.

-Eagle Lake Headlight, February 8, 1913, page 1
+Eagle Lake Headlight, February 8, 1913, page 1Hasse & Gerstenberger

 WEIMAR LOCAL MATTERS